First forward simulation with LMDz-SACS#

 f. obsvect#

-.
-For the first simulation, there is no previous file to be read but the file generated by this simulation is dumped to be used in later simulations.obsvect: plugin: name: standard version: std dump: TrueIn case all the
+obsvect.
+For the first simulation, no previous file is read, but the file generated by the simulation is saved for use in later simulations.obsvect: plugin: name: standard version: std dump: TrueIf all the

 g. platform#

-To specify the computing platform on which to run, so that the CIF can chose the right configuration and perform targeted operations e.g.
+Specify the computing platform on which the simulation will run, so that the CIF can choose the right configuration and perform platform-specific operations such as

-the relevant modules.
-Here the example is set at LSCE, on the obelix cluster.platform: plugin: name: LSCE version: obelixThe only requirement is the
+module loadfor the relevant modules.
+In this example, the platform is set to LSCE on the obelix cluster.platform: plugin: name: LSCE version: obelixThe only requirement is the

 h. domain#